sagemath/sage-archive-2023-02-01/src/doc/en/installation/index.rst

   - **No development:**

     - Install the `binary build of SageMath <https://github.com/3-manifolds/Sage_macOS/releases>`_ from the 3-manifolds project.
-It is a signed and notarized app.
-      You can choose between two options: A 800 MB disk image with the standard Sage distribution, and a 1 GB disk image that adds many optional packages.
+It is a signed and notarized app, which works for macOS 10.12 and newer.
+It is completely self-contained and provides the standard Sage distribution together with many optional packages.
+Additional optional Python packages can be installed with the ``%pip`` magic command and will go into your ``~/.sage`` directory.

     - Alternatively, install SageMath from the `conda-forge
       <https://conda-forge.org/>`_ project, as described in section